What to expect

 A referral to your GP will be made if further investigation such as blood tests and/or x-rays are deemed necessary.

 Following examination, a diagnosis and treatment plan will be discussed with you.
-If treatment is appropriate this may include soft tissue massage and stretching, articulation and/or manipulation (to mobilize joints) and muscle energy techniques (to release muscular tension).
+If treatment is appropriate this may include soft tissue massage and stretching, articulation and/or manipulation (to mobilise joints) and muscle energy techniques (to release muscular tension).

 Prevention advice will be offered which may include exercises, lifting techniques, postural advice and/or work space ergonomics, lifestyle changes, breathing and stress reduction to help maintain your own health and promote a good environment for self-healing.